bcgov/data-publication/pages/distribution_service.md

 1. Click the **Submit Order** button.
     1. Click the **Continue** button.

+### Past Order Submissions
+When logged in to make an order to download data using this service, those past orders are retained and visible when selecting a new order.

+1. Click the **Past Orders** tab.
+1. Click the order details to expand the order details.
+1. Click the **Reorder** button to request a new order with those datasets listed.

 ## EMAIL NOTIFICATIONS
 1. An email will be sent that the order has been received by the system.
     + _Your order 2093822 has been submitted_